This article provides system requirements, compatibility and installation guidance for the Datto Direct to Cloud Agent.

 %systemroot%\Windows\System32\config\systemprofile\AppData\Local\Datto\Datto Direct to Cloud

-Note that this method of uninstall is irreversible.
-If you choose to back up the same protected machine with the Direct to Cloud solution in the future, you will be unable to continue the existing backup chain, and a new chain will be created.
+Note that this method of uninstalling is irreversible.
+If you choose to back up the same protected device with the Direct to Cloud solution in the future, you will be unable to continue the existing backup chain, and a new backup chain will generate.

 1. A web browser window will open and navigate you to the Datto Partner Portal.
 Log in using your partner username and password.

-If you do not see the window, or if you rebooted prior to beginning the registration process, click the agent tray icon and select the Open DTC registration page to auto-fill the form, as shown in Figure 5.
+If you do not see the window, or if you rebooted before beginning the registration process, click the agent tray icon and select Open DTC registration page to auto-fill the form, as shown in Figure 4.

 2. After logging in to the portal, you will see the Register Direct to Cloud Agent window.
 Perform the following steps to register the protected system and link it to a specific client:

-A. Agent Pairing Key: This is the unique key identifier for the cloud backups of the protected system.
-Make note of this key.
-You will be asked to provide it if you contact Support, or if you need to register a protected system to your partner account manually.
+A. Agent Pairing Key: This is the unique key identifier for the cloud backups of the protected host.
+Make a note of this key.
+You will be asked to provide it if you contact Support, or if you need to register a machine to your partner account manually.

 B. Datacenter: Select the offsite storage facility where you would like your cloud backups to be stored.
-Currently, only the United States and United Kingdom are selectable regions.
+Currently, only the United States, Canada, and the United Kingdom are selectable regions.
 If you have compliance questions about either of these datacenters, contact your Datto Sales Executive.

 C. Select Client or Create Client: Select an existing client from your Partner Portal account to associate the new agent with, or create a new one.